vaquarkhan/microservices-recipes-a-free-gitbook/chapters/03-service-communication.md

 ## Step 4: The Semantic Coupling Check (The Pivot Points)
 This is the most critical step for microservice boundaries.

-The Architect’s Eye: Look for the same noun appearing in distant clusters.
+The Architectï¿½s Eye: Look for the same noun appearing in distant clusters.

 In the Sales cluster, we see LeadConverted and ContractSigned.
 The "Customer" here is a prospect.